Through an online MS in Bioethics, you will gain career-changing skills that will allow you to guide ethical decision-making in a variety of fields.

 Healthcare is at its best when the dignity of the human person is the guiding principle.
 Offered in partnership with the National Catholic Bioethics Center (NCBC), our Master of Science in Bioethics will provide you with an ethical framework—and the ability to apply that framework—to fields including medicine, law, business, and public affairs.
 Advance your career while advancing ethical decision-making.

 At a Glance

-- Online, with three 2-day in-person seminars in Bismarck, ND; Philadelphia, PA; or New York, NY.
+- Online, with one 2-day in-person seminar in Bismarck, ND; Philadelphia, PA; or New York, NY.

 Cost per Credit

 - Professionals in fields including medicine, law, business, and public affairs

 - Anyone interested in ethical decision-making

 - Church Leader